SC34 Electrical Safety

 •

-• 4.3.3 On matters related to this SHE Code the Electrical Authorised Person’s instructions are mandatory.
-In the case of a dispute, the Electrical Authorised Person is to stop the work or test and refer the matter to the Electrical Authorising Engineer for adjudication.
+• 4.3.3 On matters related to this SHE Code the Authorised Person’s instructions are mandatory.
+In the case of a dispute, the Authorised Person is to stop the work or test and refer the matter to the Authorising Engineer for adjudication.

 •